xandhiller/maths_notebooks/README.md

 At the end of each notebook are questions.
 There will be cells below the question that the student is expected to modify and run to get the requested output.

-The reason for the bundling of questions with examples in the same notebooks is so that functions may be written to aid the students who can then call them to answer questions.
+The reason for the bundling of questions with examples in the same notebooks is so that functions can be written by instructors that can then get students to call those functions to answer questions.